The Pedigree of Tatton, Kenworthy & Cicely de Massey

 ANCIENT MUNIMENTS OF TATTON part 3 of 3. - The Tatton & Kenworthy direct line of descent cont'd.

 We know that Hamon de Kenworthy’s birth is around the early 1230’s based on the public records of his son Roger de Kenworthy.
 The age of Roger de Tatton the elder in record TW/2 would be about the time of Henry 3rd 1216-.
-In order to “square the circle”, to which generation of the direct line of descent is Roger a younger brother?
+In order to “square the circle”, to which generation of the direct line of descent is Roger Tatton a younger brother?
 Alanus is lord of Tatton in c.1230, 34 years after his father Alan died in 1196.
 I would assume Alanus would by this time be at least in his 60’s.
-Quenild is probably also too old to be a young father & is likely in his 40’s.
-So, the obvious choice is William de Tatton, the son of Quenild.
-Theoretically therefore, we have Roger de Tatton (son of Quenild de Tatton & brother of William de Tatton), agreeing to a bond of marriage with Cicely de Massey who brought with her a dowry for half of Northenden, from which Hamon (Roger’s heir) would have taken his name & title.
-The locative surname was as important, legally, as the knight's seal, and became his domain name & was charter proof of entitlement to his holding, his new domain.
-As the son of a younger brother in the direct Tatton line of descent, Hamon is granted a charter in fee tail for Kenworthy, directly from Roger de Tatton & Cicely de Massey his parents who would have gifted this title at birth.
+Quenild is probably also too old to be a young father & so, the obvious choice is William de Tatton, the son of Quenild.
+Theoretically therefore, we have Roger de Tatton (son of Quenild de Tatton & younger brother of William de Tatton), agreeing to a bond of marriage with Cicely de Massey who brought with her a dowry for half of Northenden, from which Hamon (Roger de Tatton's heir) would have taken his name & title.
+At this time in history, the locative surname was as important, legally, as the knight's seal, and became his domain name & was charter proof of entitlement to his holding, his new domain.
+As the son of a younger brother in the direct Tatton line of descent, Hamon would have been granted a charter in fee tail for Kenworthy, directly from Roger de Tatton & Cicely de Massey his parents who would have gifted this title at birth.

 Early Tatton line of descent to 1297 when the seat is held by Robert de Tatton.
-(Tatton of Wythenshaw pedigree).
+(See Tatton/Wythenshaw pg 1 ).

-3) Quenild de Tatton.
-Mentioned in the grant in 1286 below as father of William de Tatton. **Probably so named after the Manor of Quenington, a village & Manor in the Cotswolds.
-A 13th century gatehouse is the only surviving building from a preceptory (manor/estate) of the Knights Hospitallers.
-It was founded in 1144-62 by Walter, the first Prior of the Order in England (1142-1162).
-It was dissolved in 1540.
+3) Quenild de Tatton. b. c1190.
+Mentioned in the grant in 1286 below as father of William de Tatton.** Probably so named after the Manor of Quenington, a village & Manor in the Cotswolds.
+A 13th century gatehouse is the only surviving building from a Preceptory (manor/estate) of the Knights Hospitallers.
+Founded in 1144-62 by Walter, the first Prior of the Order in England (1142-1162) & dissolved in 1540.
 It was one of the earliest Hospitallers Preceptories, built after the first crusade 1095-1291.

-4) William de Tatton, Mentioned in the grant c.1286 below, father of William FitzRobert de Tatton. ** See below
+4) William de Tatton, b. c1210.
+Mentioned in the grant 1286 below, father of William FitzRobert de Tatton.** See below

-5) William Fitz Robert de Tatton, – Mentioned in 1286 with his father and grandfather above. **Grant of a parcel of land to Richard Massey.
+5) William Fitz Robert de Tatton, b. c1230– Mentioned in the grant 1286 with his father and grandfather above.** Grant of a parcel of land to Richard Massey.

 Early Kenworthy line of descent from c.1230.
 (Kenworthy pedigree).